graysonarts/writing/august2015/draft.md

 Ji shrugs, turning away from him, "pretty much.
 Guards?
 Strip them down, put them in interrogation room five, hands bound.
 Use the MagCuffs™."

+# Max

+The cold metal chairs are cold against their naked flesh as the guards push them down onto the chairs.
+The cuffs activate, and their hands are shackled to the backs of the chairs.

+Max, with fire in his eyes, looks at Dominic in the mirrored wall across from them as the guards leave the room.
+The door snaps shut.

+"Your wife?" his voice measured, a cutting edge dragging across every sound.

+"Can we not do this right now?"

+"What else are we going to do, Nic?
+Wait for Ji to come electrocute our balls to get information out of us?"

+"That would feel weird."

+"Dominic, what the fuck?"

+Dominic tries to twist the chair to face Max, but the chair is bolted into the ground, unmoving.
+He turns back towards the mirror, and his eyes cannot help but trace their way up Max's exposed body.

+"Look, Vienne was a lot time ago.
+You knew I had women in my past, but that does not mean I don't love you."

+"You mean, you were paid to love me.
+Like a prostitute."

+Dominic shakes his head, lowering his gaze at the ground.
+"Yes, like a prostitute.
+I'm a whore, is that what you want me to say?"

+"It's a start."

+"It was a job, at the beginning.
+It was a very good job, lots of money, fun toys to play with, but somewhere along the way, I stopped caring about those things, and started caring about you.
+I started to really love you."

+"How can I believe you?"

+"I…I don't know," his voice low, his words spilling out of his mouth as a slow trickle, matching the tear rolling down his cheek.

+The door whirs open, and Ji is silhouetted against the intense light of the hallway.

+"That was so touching," disdain creeps through her every word.